Rust assembly generation: Mapping a bool vector to string slice vector

 ; ⭐ Processing of the first entry within the iteration

-; The following conditional move is used make rdi point to "false" if bool value is 0.
+; The following conditional move is used to make the rdi point to "false" if the bool value is 0.

 ; Otherwise, rdi points to "true".